 Not applicable

+The economic variables on employment are recorded in absolute figures.
+The net turnover for enterprises is recorded in Euro.
 The net turnover and net total asset in the GEG file are recorded in millions Euro.

-The reference period for data sent to the EGR reflects the picture of 31 December of the given reference year.
+The reference period for data sent to the EGR reflects the picture on 31 December of the given reference year.
+Data transmitted to EGR during the EGR2023 cycle includes data for the 2023 reference year.
+The identification, economic variables (number of employees, turnover and economic activity) refer to the 2023 reference year.

 6.1.
 Institutional Mandate - legal acts and other agreements